pewen/FLISoL2015-privacidad/index.md

 	- HTTPS Everywhere: Encrypt the Web!
 Automatically use HTTPS security on many sites.
 	- Disconnect: Make the web faster, more private, and more secure
 	- Ghostery: Protect your privacy.
 See who's tracking your web browsing and block them
     - Disconnect+µBlock: para reeplazar Ghostery.
 	- Blur (Formerly DoNotTrackMe): Protect your Passwords, Payments, and Privacy
 	- AdBlock Edge: extension for blocking advertisements on the web.
+	- Self-Destructing Cookies: Protects against trackers and zombie-cookies

 ### Buscadores (más allá de google)
   - DuckDuckGo: no-tracking privacy policy